Akira-Kuru/docker-composer-laravel-example/README.md

 # docker-compose-laravel
+Credit to Achmelyun for the tutorial.
+Tweaks have been made on the docker-compose.yml file for update docker versions.

 A pretty simplified docker-compose workflow that sets up a LEMP network of containers for local Laravel development.
 You can view the full article that inspired this repo [here](https://medium.com/@aschmelyun).